|

 The show created a strong sense of place and adventure as Evans zipped

-about in his white convertible, with Hong Kong as a backdrop.
-Also helping
+about in his white Sunbeam Alpine convertible, with Hong Kong as a backdrop.

-The rest of the supporting cast included Lloyd Bochner as the very proper
+Cast regulars on the ABC-TV show included Lloyd Bochner as the very proper

 Chief Inspector Neil Campbell and Jack Kruschen as Tully, the owner of Tully's